roc-lang/roc/editor/editor-ideas.md

     * Do a normal run, and save the input and output of the selected function.
     * Generate a unit test with that input-output pair

+## Documentation

+* Ability to see module as it would be presented on a package website.
+    * Modern editors may guide developers to the source code too easily.
+    The API and documentation are meant to interface with humans.

 ## General Thoughts/Ideas